byAtulJain/Alertify/README.md

-# Alertify: Your Comprehensive Broadcast Destination
+# Alertify: "Your Comprehensive Broadcast Destination"

 > It is a mobile application designed to centralize communication between college students and faculty members. <br />